brucemack/microlink/docs/el_supplement.md

 * The @@@ token is underlined in red.
 * The entry count is underlined in green (6250 here).

-Each entry is made up of these tokens, in order:
+Each entry is made up of these four tokens, in order:

 * Callsign
-* Location
+* Location/Connection status as follows:
-* Connection status as follows:
+  - Location
   - Open square bracket (0x5b)
   - Status (ON or BUSY)
   - One space (0x20)